 11.1 Types of general meeting

-There must be an annual general meeting (AGM) of the members of the CIO.
+There must be an annual general meeting (AGM) of the members of the CIO which can be held in person, as a virtual meeting or as a hybrid meeting.
 The first AGM must be held within 18 months of the registration of the CIO, and subsequent AGMs must be held at intervals of not more than 15 months.
 The AGM must receive the annual statement of accounts (duly audited or examined where applicable) and the trustees’ annual report, and must elect trustees as required under clause 13.

-Other general meetings of the members of the CIO may be held at any time.
+Other general meetings of the members of the CIO may be held at any time in person, as a virtual meeting or as a hybrid meeting.

 All general meetings must be held in accordance with the following provisions.